KevinApodaca/CS3331-Advanced-Object-Oriented-Programming/HW3/README.md

-# Price Watcher version 3
+# Price Watcher Version 3

 In this assignment, you are to extend your HW2 program to support multiple items.
 Focus on the design of the UI.
 You will learn and